From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 The Bastei is in Saxony National Park, 40km east of Dresden and towards the Czech border.

-Even though there are day trips from Berlin, the best way of exploring this area is to fly to Dresden and pick up a hire car.
+Even though there are day trips from Berlin, the best way of exploring this area is to get to Dresden and travel from there.

 One stop along the way that I’d really recommend is Königstein Fortress.